 You can also include:

-- A clean email signature with your logo, social media links, and contact info
+- A clean email signature with your platforms and contact details

 Offer a Trial Collaboration: Prove Your Value First